AhmedShahdev/AhmedShahdev/README.md

 <h2 align="left">Hi 👋!
-I'm Syed Ahmed Shah &mdash; a Web Developer skilled in JavaScript, React.js, Next.js and MongoDB , with a strong foundation in Flutter & Dart.</h2>
+I'm Syed Ahmed Shah &mdash; a Web Developer skilled in JavaScript, Typescript, React.js, Next.js and MongoDB , with a strong foundation in Flutter & Dart.</h2>

 ###